Voters who require curbside parking or accessible parking should

 Go to the right polling place: Some voters whose precinct was changed to 19-19 might accidentally first go to their old 19-10 polling place, Jones Dairy Elementary School.
 They will be rerouted to Sanford Creek Elementary School.
 The reverse might happen if a 19-18 voter mistakenly shows up to vote at the new (as of 2017) Sanford Creek Elementary School polling place.
 They will be rerouted to Jones Dairy Elementary School.
 Everyone needs to know in which precinct they are now registered and go to vote in the polling place for that precinct.
 That is where their pollbook data is located; it is not in the pollbooks at any other polling place on election day.

 You can also submit an absentee ballot or vote at an early voting site before election day, as described on the WCBOE website.
-For this election, nearby early voting sites are: To Be Determined.
-Updated: 11/10/18
+Note that for this election, a nearby early voting site is the Northern Regional Center in Wake Forest.
+Updated: 4/10/18

 Special considerations for the 19-19 polling place: Below are several things 19-19 voters will need to consider about Sanford Creek Elementary School.
 The six WCBOE pictures illustrate some of these points.